Darren Johnson: London Assembly member

 including investigations into the loss of street trees, and the effects of paving over front gardens in the city.
+He also proposed a same-sex partnership registration scheme for London during the first Mayor's Question Time in 2000, which was later established in 2001 by Mayor Ken Livingstone as the London Partnership Register.
 Along with his long-standing colleague Jenny Jones, he stood down at the 2016 election.

 Lewisham councillor

 In the 2002 local elections, Johnson was elected as a councillor for the Brockley ward in the London Borough of Lewisham, the Greens' first councillor in Lewisham, polling 1026 votes and coming top in the ward.
 He was re-elected in 2006, when the Greens gained a further five seats in Lewisham.
 He came top of the ward again, polling 1583 votes.
 In 2010, he was the only Green councillor in Lewisham to be re-elected and served until 2014 when he did not seek re-election.

 In his time as a councillor, Johnson was successful in getting the council to adopt a Fair Trade policy.
 He opposed the closure of Ladywell Leisure Centre and put forward alternative sites for a new school.
 He also successfully campaigned for a new pedestrian crossing on Brockley Road, secured improvements to the traffic calming scheme and managed to halt evictions at St Norberts Allotments.
 In addition, he served as a member of Lewisham 's Housing Select Committee, Sustainable Development Select Committee, Council Urgency Committee, Elections Committee, Licensing (Supplementary) Committee, Licensing Committee, Overview and Scrutiny Committee and Marsha Phoenix Memorial Trust.
 He has represented Lewisham on the Local Government Association General Assembly.